zjdgx/tylermcginnis.github.io/pages/articles/2017-03-02-build-your-own-react-router-v4/index.md

 Now, no matter how many `<Route>`s we're rendering, each of them will be listen for, re-match, and re-render based on the forward/back buttons.

 One thing we've been "hand waving" over up until this point has been our `matchPath` function.
-This function is pivitol to our router because it's the function which is going to decide if a current URL matches the path of a `<Route>` component as we talked about above.
+This function is pivotal to our router because it's the function which is going to decide if a current URL matches the path of a `<Route>` component as we talked about above.
 One nuance to `matchPath` is we need to make sure that we take into account `<Route>`s `exact` prop.
 If you're not familiar with what `exact` does, here's an explanation straight from the docs

 > When `true`, will only match if the path matches the `location.pathname` _exactly_.